 He has a First Class Honours degree and Masters in Petroleum Engineering as well tertiary education in Economics and Arabic.
 His publications have revolved around Iraq’s downstream capacity, the country’s water situation and the progress of the Common Seawater Supply Project (CSSP) project.
 He is currently working alongside professionals from Magic Circle law firms analysing Iraq’s current oil and gas legal framework.

-Yesar al-Maleki is an energy economist and Middle East observer with an extensive knowledge of the intertwining subjects of energy, geopolitics, and economics in the region.
-Read More >
+Yesar Al-Maleki is an energy economist and a Middle East observer with extensive knowledge of the intertwining subjects of energy, geopolitics, and economics in the region.
+Read More

-He has worked for the International Energy Agency (IEA) and various international oil companies and is a non-resident fellow at the Iraq Energy Institute (IEI), where he conducts research on Iraq’s and Iraqi Kurdistan's oil and gas sector, water challenges, economy, and politics.
-He is currently studying prospects of joint economic diversification in the northern region of the Persian Gulf, and has written on the impact of Beijing’s Belt & Road Initiative (BRI) on Middle Eastern port politics, oil rentiership in the GCC, OPEC’s oil market balancing measures, Venezuela’s economic woes, and the prospect of Russian energy exports diversification.
+He has worked for the International Energy Agency (IEA) and various international oil companies and is the managing director of Iraq Energy Institute (IEI) in Baghdad, where he leads research programmes on Iraq’s and Iraqi Kurdistan's energy sectors, water challenges, economy, and politics.
+He is currently studying prospects of joint economic diversification in the northern region of the Persian Gulf, and has written on the impact of Beijing’s Belt & Road Initiative (BRI) on Middle Eastern port politics, oil rentiership in the GCC, OPEC’s oil market balancing measures, Venezuela’s economic woes, and the prospects of Russian energy exports diversification.

 Robert Tollast, is a freelance political risk analyst focused on Iraq who is the editor at the Iraq Energy Institute.
 His previously worked for the Iraq Advisory Group, CEIS (France) and the Brecon Group.